Visit our LGBTQ+ Services page for links to helpful webpages about navigating the health care system.

 Understanding and affirming the lives of transgender persons.

-Middlesex Health offers two support groups for transgender members of our community and their allies.
+Middlesex Health offers multiple support groups for transgender members of our community and their allies.
 These groups are free and are facilitated by medical staff with special expertise in transgender care.

 Family/Friends/Supports Group: This group is for friends, family members, and others who support transgender, gender non-conforming, or questioning persons.
 Learn more and see upcoming dates